lavinma/cse15l-lab-reports/LabReport5.md

 <br/>`ArrayExamples.java`:
 ```
 public class ArrayExamples{
+  // Returns a *new* array with all the elements of the input
+  // array in reversed order
   static int[] reversed (int [] arr){
     int[] newArray = new int[arr.length];
     for (int i = 0; i < arr.length; i += 1){